This research guide will help you find scholarly articles in history.

 Databases are searchable collections of citations to articles.
 Different databases provide access to different kinds of information.
 Here are some good databases for scholarly articles in history:

-Some database offer a checkbox that limits your search to peer-reviewed articles.
+Some database offer a checkbox that limits your search to academic, scholarly, or peer-reviewed articles.

 If you're in a database that doesn't have this option, you can visit the journal's website.
 If it is a scholarly or peer-reviewed (also called refereed) journal, it will usually say so.